Girard, Louisiana: Baron de Bastrop and Abraham Morehouse

 Girard purchased the land for Girard from Col. Abraham Morehouse.
 The land and title had been under some dispute as a result of its original claimant, the Baron de Bastrop.
 In 1821, Girard financed the settlement of a plantation here, under oversight from his friend Henry Bry, of Monroe.
-In its earliest days, Girard primarily consisted solely of "Girard's Plantation."
+In its earliest days, Girard primarily consisted of "Girard's Plantation."

 Stephen Girard's hope that Boeuf River could serve as a navigable shipping channel to New Orleans did prove to be true.
 Boeuf River, however, was difficult to navigate in low-water seasons and the success of its utilization did present considerable challenges.

 Willed to New Orleans and Philadelphia

 Stephen Girard had no heirs, and thus wrote a unique clause in his will, providing for management and oversight of the plantation to his friend, Henry Bry, for a total of twenty years, with instruction to then deed the plantation and all valued property (including slaves) to the cities of Philadelphia and New Orleans.
 A lawsuit would ultimately be required to resolve the ownership of Girard.
 The plantation was eventually dissolved and the lands were auctioned off.